Jungle Moon Men

-Jungle Moon Men (1955) is the fifteenth Jungle Jim film produced by Columbia Pictures.
-It features Johnny Weissmuller in his second performance as the protagonist adventurer Johnny Weissmuller.
+Jungle Moon Men is a 1955 American adventure film, the fifteenth film in a series of jungle-based adventures from Columbia Pictures starring Johnny Weissmuller, the first thirteen of which feature the comic strip character Jungle Jim.
+It is the second of three films featuring Weismuller as an idealized version of himself, clearly based on the Jungle Jim character.
 The film was directed by Charles S. Gould and written by Dwight Babcock and Jo Pagano.

 The film centres on jungle roamer Johnny Weissmuller and his team attempting to rescue an acquaintance in the jungle of Baku, which is inhabited by "moon men" worshipping an apparent Moon Goddess.
 Filming took place in May 1954 in California.
 It was theatrically released in the United States in April 1955.

 Plot

 Adventurer Johnny Weissmuller (playing himself) is hired by Egyptian archaeologist Ellen Marsten (Jean Byron) to traverse the African jungle of Baku.
 They seek to rescue an acquaintance, Marro (Benjamin F. Chapman Jr.), from his captors, pygmies known as the "Moon Men".
-The Moon Men are devoted to a "Moon Goddess" Oma (Helen Stanton), who is apparently an immortal whose only weakness is sunlight.
+The Moon Men are devoted to the Moon Goddess Oma (Helen Stanton), who is apparently an immortal whose only weakness is sunlight.
 Marro is chosen to be Oma's chief religious official.

 After being joined by Marsten's friend Bob Prentice (Bill Henry), the team of Weissmuller, Marstern, and Prentice, set off for Baku.
 They find Marro and urge him to escape.
 However, he dies the moment he steps outside the perimeter of the jungle.
 Interrogating a pygmy Damu (Billy Curtis), Weissmuller learns that Marro was fed a voodoo potion that would kill him once he tried to escape Baku.
 Just then, the Moon Men overpower the team and capture them.
 Prentice is selected to take over Marro's position, while Weissmuller and Marstern are brought to Oma's temple.

 There, they are stopped by Santo (Myron Healey) and his right-hand man Max (Frank Sully).
 The evil duo command Weissmuller to lead them into the temple.
 They meet Oma and also find loads of precious stones in the building.
 Knowing that not everybody can leave Baku, Weissmuller sacrifices himself for the rest.
 He asks Prentice to contact the police as soon as he gets to the mainland.
 Santo pockets a large amount of the jewels and turns to flee.
 The Moon Men stop him, letting loose a pride of vicious lions.
 Santo and Max are gorily killed, while the rest manage to escape.

 With not much time left, Weissmuller requests for Oma to reveal a fast exit route from Baku.
 She reluctantly tells him but crumbles into fine dust after being dragged by the explorer to the sunny open.
 After returning to civilisation, Prentice kvetches about the absence of any evidence to prove Baku's existence.
 However, Weissmuller's pet chimpanzee Kimba (Rory Mallinson) is shown to have taken a diamond pendant with him.